ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkCommandBufferSubmitInfoKHR.md

   VUID-VkCommandBufferSubmitInfo-commandBuffer-09445
-  If any render pass instance in `commandBuffer` was recorded with a [VkRenderPassStripeBeginInfoARM](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkRenderPassStripeBeginInfoARM.html) structure in its pNext chain, a [VkRenderPassStripeSubmitInfoARM](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkRenderPassStripeSubmitInfoARM.html)
+  If any render pass instance in `commandBuffer` was recorded with a [VkRenderPassStripeBeginInfoARM](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkRenderPassStripeBeginInfoARM.html) structure in its pNext chain and did not specify the `VK_RENDERING_RESUMING_BIT` flag, a [VkRenderPassStripeSubmitInfoARM](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkRenderPassStripeSubmitInfoARM.html)
   **must** be included in the `pNext` chain